interledger/coil-wordpress-plugin/readme.txt

 = v1.9.0 =

-= 20 May 2021 =
+= 15 July 2021 =

-* Fix - Fixed embedded videos that were set to Paying Viewers Only so that they now display correctly once monetization has begun.
+* Fix - Fixed embedded videos that were set to Coil Members Only so that they now display correctly once monetization has begun.
-* Fix - The support creator footer bar message no longer displays for paying viewers.
+* Fix - The Coil Promotion Bar message no longer displays for Coil members.

 * Enhancement - The Coil settings panel's first tab is now the Global Settings tab where the payment pointers and CSS selectors are saved.
 * Enhancement - A sidebar has been added throughout the settings panel with help, FAQ and documentation links.
-* Enhancement - All customization features have been consolidated into the Coil settings panel (including message, button text and link, and padlock and support creator footer bar display customization).
+* Enhancement - All customization features have been consolidated into the Coil settings panel (including message, button text and link, and padlock and Coil Promotion Bar display customization).
 * Enhancement - The wording explaining message customizations has been simplified for easier reading.
-* Enhancement - The wording describing monetization settings has been adjusted to Paying Viewers instead of referring to Coil Members and Monetized Users.
+* Enhancement - The wording describing monetization settings has been adjusted.
+The new description distinguishes between monetization being enabled or disabled.
+If it is enabled users can select who the content is visable to: everyone (previously Monetized and Public), Coil members only or split.
+* Enhancement - When creating posts / pages the monetization options have been made easier to understand.
+A simple Enabled / Disabled selector has been added with extra options for fine tuning the monetization level.
+* Enhancement - When creating posts / pgaes the default monetization setting is listed next to "Default" so there is no need to remember what it was set to.
-* Enhancement - The new default monetization setting for pages and posts is now Monetized and Public instead of No Monetization.
+* Enhancement - The new default monetization setting for pages and posts is now enabled and visible to everyone instead of having monetization disabled by default.

+* Tweak - Certain messages have been deprecated.
+These include the fully and partially gated excerpt messages, as well as the unable to verify message which has been merged with the unsupported message.
 * Tweak - Code has been linted.
 * Tweak - Eslint is the new linting tool being used instead of JSHint.
 * Tweak - The Grunt watch task now also includes minifying the relevant CSS files as well to reflect SCSS changes made in real time during development.